senecaSparsh/fragments-ui/README.md

 This repository contains the code and instructions for completing the Fragments Lab.
 The lab consists of two main components: fragments and fragments-ui.
 The fragments component is a microservice that provides data related to user fragments, and the fragments-ui component is a web application that allows users to interact with the microservice using Amazon Cognito for authentication.

 # Table of Contents
-Prerequisites
+-Prerequisites
-Getting Started
+-Getting Started
-Setting Up the fragments Microservice
+-Setting Up the fragments Microservice
-Setting Up the fragments-ui Web Application
+-Setting Up the fragments-ui Web Application
-Connect Web App to User Pool
+-Connect Web App to User Pool
-Secure fragments Routes
+-Secure fragments Routes
-Connect Client Web App to Secure Microservice
+-Connect Client Web App to Secure Microservice

 # Before you begin, make sure you have the following prerequisites installed: